Skip to content

 How the first batch should work

 Connect Google Photos, click Pick from Google Photos, and make your first selection inside the Google picker.
-Think of that first selection as a working batch, not as a vague starting point.
+Think of that first selection as a complete working batch, not as a vague starting point you will append to later.

 That usually means grouping by album, time period, event, or project instead of selecting thousands of mixed photos with no verification step.

-After the first selection is loaded into IMGLoader, use Pick More to open another picker session and add the next batch.
-This is the intended flow for large exports.
+After the first selection is loaded into IMGLoader, use Pick More to open another picker session for the next batch.
+You can open or close the completed batch rows in IMGLoader, but Google does not reopen the old picker session to add more items to it.

-Using batches also makes mistakes cheaper.
-If you realize the previous selection was too broad or too narrow, you only have to revisit that batch, not an entire all-or-nothing export.
+Using separate batches also makes mistakes cheaper.
+If you realize one selection was too broad or too narrow, redo that batch instead of rebuilding an entire all-or-nothing export plan.

 Practical batching rules that work well